"Wrong place, right people" - heroes of the French train shooting

-LILLE, France/LOS ANGELES A day ago he was just another tourist on a train.
-On Saturday, U.S. Airman First Class Spencer Stone was treated for knife wounds in a hospital in France and applauded by world leaders for foiling what officials called an attempted terrorist attack.
+LILLE, France A day ago he was just another tourist on a train.
+By Saturday, U.S. Airman First Class Spencer Stone was recovering from knife wounds in a hospital in France, being thanked for foiling what the French government called an attempted terrorist attack.

 Stone was touring Europe with two friends he grew up with in California.
 The three men in their 20s helped overpower a Kalashnikov-toting suspected Islamist militant on a high speed train heading for Paris from Amsterdam.

-"That's our friend so once we saw him go we had to go and join him ...
-We couldn't have just left everybody (to) die like that.
-It was a crazy situation," said Sadler, a student at Sacramento State University.
+"That's our friend so once we saw him go we had to go and join him ... we couldn't have just left everybody die like that.
+It was a crazy situation, said Sadler, a student at Sacramento State University.

 Sadler said everything happened very fast as the attacker, armed with an automatic pistol and a box cutter as well as the AK-47 assault rifle, appeared to try to clear his weapon which seemed to be jammed.

-One French-American passenger was hit by a bullet and was hospitalized for a chest wound.
-He was in serious but stable condition, authorities said.
+One passenger was hit by a bullet, and was in a serious but stable condition, authorities said.
+Stone is due to be released from hospital later on Saturday.

 "I woke up to basically people ducking and then I was, like, 'Why is everybody ducking?' and then, when I turned round to look, he, the gunman, had just entered the car with the AK and then I was, like: 'This is really happening'," Sadler said.